-Mr. Gallagher has donated to United Way throughout his more than 30 year career at the charity and is a member of the Tocqueville Society, the honor society of the organization’s most dedicated donors.
+Mr. Gallagher has donated to United Way throughout his 35 year career at the charity and is a member of the Tocqueville Society, the honor society of the organization’s most dedicated donors.

 Aren’t the salaries listed for Mr. Gallagher and others high for a charitable organization?

 United Way salaries are comparable to other top charities and foundations in the United States, including members of the Leadership 18, a group of the country’s largest, most recognized public charities, as well as U.S. based charities with worldwide missions and scope of activities and certain private foundations with philanthropic missions similar to UWW.
 United Way is the world’s largest privately-funded charitable organization, with nearly 1,800 locally-based United Ways in more than 40 countries and territories.
 United Way raises in excess of $5 billion annually around the world.